 Tuition for the first year, including supervision, is non-refundable $3,300.
-Tuition for the second year is $1,600.
-Complete the first year application form online and send it along with a $50 application fee, to the Registrar, The William Alanson White Institute, 20 West 74th Street, New York City, NY 10023.
+Tuition for the optional second year is $1,600.
+Complete the application form online and send it along with a $50 application fee, to the Registrar, The William Alanson White Institute, 20 West 74th Street, New York City, NY 10023.
 Applications will be considered as they are received.
 The application process also includes a personal interview.

 Participants are required to carry professional liability insurance and to provide their own psychotherapy patients for supervision.

 Admission preferences will be given to New York State licensed mental health professionals whose licensed “scope of practice” includes the practice of psychotherapy, either privately or in institutional settings.
 Other psychotherapists possessing a different educational background may also apply.

 Applicants’ familiarity with psychoanalytic thinking and personal experience in psychotherapy or psychoanalysis are considered in the admissions process.
 Individual treatment is essential to good clinical work and experience in psychoanalytic psychotherapy or psychoanalysis is strongly recommended.
 Upon request, we can help find appropriate and affordable therapy.